Want the perfect workout program?

 Note: Split squats are a similar exercise and are great if you want to lift heavier loads.

 The Romanian deadlift AKA the RDL, is a great exercise to hit the hamstrings, glutes, erector spinae, and core.
-We chose this exercise in the best leg workout because it works the hamstrings more than other hamstring-focused exercises.
+We chose this exercise for the best leg day gym routine because it works the hamstrings more than other hamstring-focused exercises.

 This study compared the RDL with good mornings, leg curl, and the glute ham-raise.
 The findings showed that the RDL and the glute-ham raise activated the hamstrings the most.
 Aside from being an excellent exercise to hit the hamstrings, the RDL can help improve your other big lifts, such as the deadlift and squat.
 Plus, it's an awesome outer thigh exercise!